German honorifics: Sex and age

-Using "Herr" for very young men, certainly those below the age of 16, is rather awkward and often avoided (except in letters from the state's bureaucracy) by using the first name, or first name and last name.
 There used to be a direct equivalent to Fräulein, viz., Junker (formed “jung Herr”, lit. “young lord”, and equivalent to Master in English), but this word is now only used in describing a specific class (which properly speaking did not consist of "junkers" in this sense at all, but of "Herren") and in the term Fahnenjunker ("officer candidate 3rd class"), reflecting the tradition that only officers are Herren (though now used together with "Herr", see below under military).
 Also, it never lost the touch of describing exclusively those of higher class, which was originally true of all the four mentioned above but has been lost by all of them.

+In the spoken language, the plural form Herrschaften ("ladies and gentlemen") is also used to address a mixed-gender group.
+This term is also often used when referring to group members in the third person.

+In old texts, Herrin („mistress, lady“) is sometimes used to address higher-ranking women.
+This title no longer plays a role in contemporary forms of address.

 Note that almost all other honorifics will be combined with a Herr or Frau respectively (and almost never with a Fräulein); the contrary shall be noted as exceptions in the following.

 Clergy

-All clergy and ministers are usually called Herr (or Protestants also: Frau) plus the title of their office, e. g., Herr Pfarrer.
+All clergy and ministers are usually called Herr (or Protestants also: Frau) plus the title of their office, e. g., Herr Pfarrer, Frau Pastorin.
 Adjectival predicates are only used for Roman Catholic clergy, and then in the following order: